WHEN THE WIND IS STRONGLY BLOWING......

 away from metal fences, such as chain link fence, as there may be

-power line down and touching the fence somewhere beyond your sight.
+a power line down and touching the fence somewhere beyond your sight.

 · If